hulyak/react-tutorial/docs/doc2.md

 - initializing the `useState` hook with an array of objects.
 - mapping over the array to get each array item
 - returning JSX elements to display our array items
-- adding a button for every item for individual removal
+- adding a remove button for every item
-- adding button with an `onClick` handler that invokes the `setItems` function of useState with an empty array.
+- adding a button with an `onClick` handler that invokes the `setItems` function of `useState` with an empty array.
 So, we can remove everything from our array.
+- adding a add button, when it is clicked on it adds a new item.
+We merge the old state with the updated state with the help of ES6 spread operator.

 ![demo](../static/img/demo2.gif)

-Create a new component name it `Recipe.js`, pass recipe as a prop.
-Map over the recipes from `FoodRecipe.js`

-Pass props from `recipes` state to `Recipe.js` component